zbm-dev/zfsbootmenu/docs/general/container-building/example.rst

-The process for including ``dropbear`` for remote access to container-built ZFSBootMenu images is largely the same as the :doc:`process for host-built images </guides/general/remote-access>`, but care must be taken to ensure that all necessary components are available within the build directory.
+The process for including ``dropbear`` for remote access to container-built ZFSBootMenu images is largely the same as the :doc:`process for host-built images </general/remote-access>`, but care must be taken to ensure that all necessary components are available within the build directory.

-- The :doc:`core configuration changes <mkinitcpio>` should be **ignored**.
+- The :doc:`core configuration changes </general/mkinitcpio>` should be **ignored**.
 They are unnecessary with the container configuration described above.

 - The :ref:`basic network access <remote-mkinitcpio-net>` and :ref:`dropbear <remote-mkinitcpio-dropbear>` instructions